Cynthia J. Bannon

 About Cynthia Bannon

 My research focuses on Roman law and Latin literature.
-On the law side, I investigate Roman law in its historical and cultural contexts.
-My first book The Brothers of Romulus: Fraternal Pietas in Roman Law, Literature, and Society (1999) examined institutions of family law as a guide to use and abuse of brotherhood in the Republican era.
-With my second monograph, Gardens and Neighbors: Private Water Rights in Roman Italy (2009), I turned to property law, specifically how the Romans created water rights to manage a natural resource that was vital for Rome’s economic prosperity.
+My first book, The Brothers of Romulus (1999) used law as a heuristic device to analyze conventional representations of brothers in literature of the Republic and the early Empire.
+I have continued to write about Latin literature in articles, some inspired by legal matters.
+With my second monograph, Gardens and Neighbors: Private Water Rights in Roman Italy (2009), I turned to property law and used Common Pool Resource theory to evaluate how the Romans used water rights to manage a vital but scarce natural resource.
 My Casebook on Roman Water Law broadens the scope presenting analytical introduction to both public and private laws regulating lakes, rivers, and the sea.
 Currently I am at work on a synthetic history of water rights that grapples with the evolution of public property in Roman law.
-On the literature side, in addition to a recent article on humor in Cicero’s De Oratore, I am writing about Livy’s treatment of formal Latin in religious vows.

 Courses taught